hima-97/ECG-Arrhythmia-Classification/README.md

 To suppress high-frequency noise components while preserving clinically relevant information, a low-pass Butterworth filter with a 25 Hz cut-off frequency is applied.
 This step is critical in maintaining the balance between noise reduction and data integrity.
 Signal padding is also employed here to mitigate edge effects.

 * Normalization:
 Normalizing the ECG signals between 0 and 1 is vital for standardizing signal amplitude across different recordings.
 This step is crucial when dealing with diverse datasets, ensuring a consistent analytical approach.
-Normalization thus facilitates accurate and interpretable data analysis.

 * ECG Signal Resampling:
 Considering the standard 256 Hz sampling rate of modern smart wearables like the Hexoskin Pro Kit, Apple Watch, and Samsung Watch, the ECG signals from the MIT-BIH Arrhythmia Database, originally at 360 Hz, are resampled to 256 Hz.
 This resampling process aligns the data sampling rates with those of the target devices, ensuring the model's applicability and accuracy upon deployment.